smartdev-ca/mlModelSaver/DOCS.md

     df_with_const.insert(0, 'const', 1)
     return df_with_const

+from mlModelSaver import MlModelSaver mlModelSaverInstance = MlModelSaver({
+    "baseRelativePath": "..",
+    "modelsFolder": "models"
+})

 # Export the model using MlModelSaver
 loadedModel = mlModelSaverInstance.exportModel(
-    simpleLinearRegressionFittedModel, # the models is fitted and ready for usage {
+     # the models is fitted and ready for usage
+    simpleLinearRegressionFittedModel,
+    {
         "modelName": "modelPredictSaleByTemperatureAdvertisingDiscountFit",
         "description": "Example model predicting sales based on temperature, advertising, and discount.",